michaeldyrynda/git-workflow/readme.md

 Upon merging of the release candidate branch into `master`, the merged feature branch Pull Requests will be automatically closed.

-> **Note**: You must perform a merge, not a squash squash and merge, otherwise Pull Requests will not be closed automatically.
+> **Note**: You must perform a merge, not a squash and merge, otherwise Pull Requests will not be closed automatically.

 ### Tagging a release